Thursday 1 May 2025

 Combined Southern Basin water storage

-The combined Southern Basin water storage is at 65% capacity, or 11,383GL, compared to 88% capacity at the same time last year.
-Over the last ten years Southern Basin storage has averaged 65% at this time of the year.
+The combined Southern Basin water storage is at 51% capacity, or 8,325GL, compared to 77% capacity at the same time last year, and an average of 57% over the last ten years.

 The Bureau graph below shows the combined volume in Southern Basin storages as a percentage of capacity.
 These storages include Lakes Dartmouth, Hume, Eildon, Burrinjuck, Blowering, Menindee(s), Victoria, and other smaller storages.